thiagola92/ez-curved-lines-2d/README.md

 - [x] Linear Gradient Fill polygons
 - [x] Radial Gradient Fill polygons (partial)
 - [x] Inherit style from parent node (&lt;g&gt;)
-- [ ] Import a collision polygon optionally as well
+- [x] Import option: collision polygon
+- [x] Import option: lock nodes
-- [ ] Import options (tesselation settings, collision polygons, import as DrawablePath2D or just shapes, lock nodes)
+- [ ] Import option: Keep Bezier Curves in DrawablePath2D (hides/shows lock nodes)
+- [ ] Import option: tesselation settings

 ### Should have
 - [x] Better path attribute string parsing (support leading and trailing whitespace, newlines)
-- [ ] SVG Import log: show/hide different log levels, clear log
+- [ ] Apply paint-order to imported CollisionPolygon2D (treat it as a guide)

+### Could have
 - [ ] Add button to editor to call center node position func

-### Could have
 - [ ] It should be easier to select DrawableCurve2D in the 2D editor window (ReferenceRect)
 - [ ] Helper nodes for gradient from-, stop- and to-handles (Node2D @tool, use _draw only in edit mode)
 - [ ] Set 'offset' from editor, repositioning path around this new position (hijack the offset-button?)
 - [ ] SVG Import log: add button to select node with problem
 - [ ] Import inkscape pivot point to override the centered position with
+- [ ] SVG Import log: show/hide different log levels, clear log

 ### Would be nice (if I learn how to)